py-cov-action/python-coverage-comment-action/README.md

     # If true, will run `coverage combine` before reading the `.coverage` file.
     MERGE_COVERAGE_FILES: false

+    # If true, will create an annotation on every line with missing coverage on a pull request.
+    ANNOTATE_MISSING_LINES: false

     # If true, produces more output.
 Useful for debugging.
     VERBOSE: false